Guilfoile History, Family Crest & Coats of Arms

 - Origins Available:

 The spelling and overall form of Irish names often vary considerably.
 The original Gaelic form of the name Guilfoile is Mac Giolla Phoil, denoting the descendant of a follower of St. Paul.

 The surname Guilfoile was first found in County Offaly (Irish: Uíbh Fháilí) originally the Kingdom of Uí Failghe, located in central Ireland in the Province of Leinster, where they held a family seat from very ancient times.

 Early History of the Guilfoile family

-Another 190 words (14 lines of text) covering the year 1576 is included under the topic Early Guilfoile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guilfoile research.
+Another 56 words (4 lines of text) covering the year 1576 is included under the topic Early Guilfoile History in all our PDF Extended History products and printed products wherever possible.

 Guilfoile Spelling Variations

 Names written in official documents were generally spelt as they sounded, leading to the problem of one name being recorded under several different variations, creating the illusion in records of more than one person.
 Among the many spelling variations of the surname Guilfoile that are preserved in documents of the family history are Gilfoyle, MacGilfoyle, MacIlfoyle, Guilfoyle and many more.